Top/Articles/UniFi hit by 25 flaws at once: cameras, door locks and routers

 CVE-2026-50746: UniFi Connect, takeover with no authentication (CVSS 10.0)

 UniFi Connect is the app that runs store and office digital signage (electronic display boards) and TV screens under UniFi's management.
 A weak input check here lets an attacker run arbitrary commands with no login at all.
-It is command injection (slipping unexpected commands into the device so it runs them) and the only perfect 10.0 among the 15.
-The fix is 3.4.20; everything below it is affected.
+It is command injection (slipping unexpected commands into the device so it runs them) and the only perfect 10.0 among the 25.
+The fix is 3.24.20; version 3.24.16 and earlier are affected.

 UniFi Protect is the app for recording and viewing security-camera footage.
 An unauthenticated API authentication bypass (CVE-2026-54407) and a video-stream authentication bypass (CVE-2026-54408) both open a door for someone not logged in to reach footage or features.
-On top of that are a low-privilege SSRF that pivots through the server (CVE-2026-55115, CVSS 9.9) and SQL injection (CVE-2026-56841).
-The fix is 7.1.83.
+On top of that are a low-privilege SSRF that pivots through the server (CVE-2026-55115, CVSS 9.9), SQL injection (CVE-2026-56841), and an improper-initialization bug that bypasses authentication on the cameras themselves under certain conditions (CVE-2026-54409, 7.5).
+The fix is 7.1.83 or later.
 A camera installed for security turning into a peephole is what makes this group so serious.

 UniFi Access (entry control): three flaws

 UniFi Access electronically manages office doors and building entry.
 Alongside low-privilege command injection (CVE-2026-50748, CVSS 9.9) and a high-privilege abuse leading to privilege escalation (CVE-2026-54400, 9.1), an unauthenticated path traversal can read files on the device (CVE-2026-55117).
 When a software hole opens in a physical lock system, the worries are theft of unlock records and knock-on effects on door control.
-The fix is 4.2.29.
+The fix is 4.2.29 or later.

 Fixed-version quick reference (Bulletin 066)